pluralsight/simple-protocol-http/README.md

   }
 }
 ```
-3) Return an object like this for an error:
+3) Return a valid JSON object like this for an error:
 ```
 {
   success: false,